wirednkod/sc-simple-demo/README.md

 # Substrate Connect Simple Demo
-This is a Substrate Connect simple browser demo that connects through SmoldotProvider or Extension Provider (more info [here](https://github.com/paritytech/substrate-connect) or [here](https://paritytech.github.io/substrate-connect/))
+This is a Substrate Connect simple browser demo that connects through SmoldotProvider or Extension Provider (more info [here](https://github.com/paritytech/substrate-connect) or [here](https://paritytech.github.io/substrate-connect/)) to `Westend` chain, retrieves (and shows) info and the latest headers from the chain.

 ## Getting Started